Sarah Castle

-Sarah Castle is an American Paralympic wheelchair basketball player and swimmer.
+Judge Sarah Castle is an American Paralympic wheelchair basketball player and swimmer.
+She was on the board of the National Wheelchair Basketball Association from 2008-2020 and was its President from 2015-2019.
+She has been a judge since being appointed by Governor Mike Parson in 2020 after being a prosecutor since 2013.

 Biography

 Castle was born in 1984 in Denver, Colorado.
 In 2002, she won a silver medal at Swimming World championships while in 2005 she won a gold one at the Americas Cup.
 She also got a gold medal at the Osaka Cup which was hosted at Osaka, Japan and was a two-time gold medalist at Parapan American Games in 2007 and 2011 respectively.
 Besides being a gold medalist in those events, she also won gold at IWBF World Championships in 2010 and was awarded another one at 2008 Summer Paralympics.
 Besides winning golds she also won another silver medal at IWBF World Championships in 2006 and got another silver at the 2000 Summer Paralympics for 100 m breaststroke.
 Castle was also a four-time NCAA National Champion from 2002 to 2008 (except for 2005 and 2007 where she wasn't awarded that honour).

+After her involvement in the NWBA, Castle was inducted into its Hall of Fame in 2022.